Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Spectrum of the dispersive grating

+For each formulation, the reduced Brillouin zone $[0,\pi/a]$ is sampled by 60 points.
+For each value of the Bloch variable $\alpha$, 500 complex eigenvalues are computed inside a predefined rectangular region of interest in the lower right quarter of the complex plane. }

-{\crevii The lower right quarter of the complex frequency plane exhibits several very particular and unavoidable points.
-Choosing another representation of the dispersion relation brings an enlightening viewpoint.
-The same set of eigenvalues forming the dispersion relation is now represented in the complex plane in Figs.~\ref{fig:eigs_cplane}-\ref{fig:eigs_cplane_zoom}.
-The parameter in color scale is now the Bloch wavevector $\alpha$, while circles and crosses still represent the eigenvalues of the QNM of interest with the same conventions as previously.
+{\crevi This set of eigenvalues forms the dispersion relation of the grating for which a standard representation ($\omega$ against $\alpha$) is given in \ref{ap:disp}.
+Choosing a representation in the complex frequency plane brings an enlightening viewpoint.
+Indeed, the lower right quarter of the complex plane of interest (positive real part, negative imaginary part corresponding to a damping in time) exhibits several very particular and unavoidable points.
+The dispersion relations for all five problems are represented in the complex plane in Fig.~\ref{fig:eigs_cplane}(a).
+The parameter in color scale is the Bloch variable $\alpha$.
+Horizontal \enquote{{\tt \_}} and vertical \enquote{{\tt |}} hyphens represent the eigenvalues of the QNMs of interest for the electric and magnetic field formulations respectively.
+A selection of eigenvectors computed using the PEP-h formulation is given in Figs.~\ref{fig:eigs_cplane}(b-i).